In this post I talk about what to consider when choosing your email marketing design.

 Often these are ‘personality brands’, like that of Neil Patel.
 The brand is built around his persona.
 But some brands, like Buffer, put a face behind their voice by using staff personas, like Hailey’s.

-'Segmentation', technically, is about creating separate email lists based on the subscriber's behaviour.
+‘Segmentation’ allows you to separate out subscribers based on their behaviour.
 Where did they sign-up?
 When did they subscribe?
 What have they clicked before?
 Different segments receive different messages.

 Segmentation allows email marketers to create more relevant, targeted email marketing with the illusion of personalization.
 It allows us to speak to people where they are in their journey from Awareness of the brand through to Advocacy.